sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module03priorityQueuesHeapsDisjointSets/section04DisjointSetsNaiveImplementation/disjointSets02implementation.md

 * So, for example, if `n = 1`, we don't need to perform the $log_2(1)$, because `n` is already at `1`.
 * If `n = 2`, we need to perform $log_2(2)$ once to reach `1`.
 * If $n \in \{3, 4\}$ (if `n` is any element between 3 and 4), we need to perform $log_2(n)$ at most `2` times to reach `1`.
-* Below is the complete term:
+* Below is a reference table:

 | n                                 | $log^* n$ |
 |-----------------------------------|-----------|